FileFighter/ClientSetup/README.md

 sudo snap install docker
 ```
 ##### Install with Apt
-Installing with [apt](https://en.wikipedia.org/wiki/APT_(software)) is a bit more difficult you can read [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) more about it.
+Installing with [apt](https://en.wikipedia.org/wiki/APT_(software)) is a bit more difficult you can read [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-Docker-on-ubuntu-20-04) more about it.

 ## Usage
-After successfully installing docker you can start using FileFighter.
+After successfully installing Docker you can start using FileFighter.
 This Repository contains one <!-- three --> important script:
 * The [initial start](./init_setup.sh) script starts downloads all the application and starts them in different containers.
 Run it with
 ```shell script